-Colorado's SB 24-205 is the first comprehensive US state AI law.
-It puts a duty of care on developers and deployers of high-risk AI systems that make consequential decisions about people.
-Before your counsel can assess compliance, someone has to know which of your systems qualify.
+Colorado's SB 24-205 was the first comprehensive US state AI law.
+In 2026 it was repealed and reenacted as SB 26-189, which reframes the law around automated decision-making technology (ADMT) used in consequential decisions about people, with obligations from January 1, 2027.
+Before your counsel can assess compliance, someone has to know which of your systems the law reaches.
 That's the read we produce.

 Every one of these obligations starts in the same place: knowing exactly which AI systems you run and what they touch.
 That's the read we produce.

-Every obligation in SB 205 hinges on a classification question: which of your AI systems are “high-risk,” and which decisions are “consequential”?
-You cannot write a risk management policy, run an impact assessment, or notify a consumer about a system you haven't identified.
+Every obligation in the law hinges on a classification question: which of your systems are automated decision-making technology, and which of their decisions are “consequential”?
+You cannot document a system, notify a consumer, or stand up human review for an ADMT you haven't identified.

 Most companies can't answer that from memory.
 The model that scores applicants, the AI that ranks leads, the third-party API buried in a dependency — these are exactly the systems the law reaches, and exactly the ones a manual inventory misses.